kwaledesign/Coding-Standards/css.md

   prevents the submodule's styles from applying outside of the module's scope.

-Submodule Component
-: an element of a submodule

-#### Modifier
+#### Component Modifier

-Modifier
-: a trivial variant of a module or submodule applied as an additional class on the root module, e.ge `&.modifier`.
+a trivial variant of a module or submodule applied as an additional class on the root module, e.ge `&.modifier`.
 Useful for when the module or submodule modification is insignificant enough not to warrant an entirely new module or submodule.

+Component modifiers use a multi-class pattern [[3]](README.md#works-cited) for component modifiers in order to reduce the number of classes for a component when variations are scaled, to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names.
+For example, state styles are extended via their own class, rather than attaching a state-suffix to an existing module class.

-* Distinguishes an alteration in style or application without creating an entier new block
+* Distinguishes an alteration in style or application without creating an entire new block
 * A property of a block or an element that alters its look or behavior.
 * Multiple modifiers may be used at once.
 * Most common example of a modifier is the Module state e.g. .is-active, .is-collapsed, .is-disabled.
-* A modifier is an aditional css class for a block or element.
+* A modifier is an additional css class for a block or element.
 This clearly indicates a modifiers relationship to its module or subcomponent and also prevents the modifiers styles from applying outside of its scope.
 * Element and block modifiers are applied in the same way.